The Partners: Characters

 Detective George Robinson: (Rupert Crosse) George is Lennie's best friend, longtime partner, and sarcastic steadying force.
 He was in every episode.
-He is a tall black man, prone to roll his eyes and shake his head at Lenny and his antics, and even less is known about him.
+He is a tall black man, prone to roll his eyes and shake his head at Lennie and his antics, and even less is known about him.
 He was in Korea, and while he has no fear of heights, he often does seem to have a fear of Lennie's driving.
 He notices things that go right over his partner's head, and he is the one that keeps Lennie, and sometimes Higgenbottem, from making complete fools of themselves.
 He doesn't seem to have a very large affinity for Higgenbottem, in fact in the pilot episode when Higgenbottom was reading the report on what the two partners had messed up, and was continually adding in pieces to the sentence that were charging the two with worse crimes, George offered to 'make a suggestion that might help the situation.' -- "Ask Higgenbottem to leave the room."